roberttoth02/App-SerialPortMac/README.md

   * Start the SerialPort app.

     ./SerialPortLSL

-  * Make sure that your device is plugged in and that you know its COM port (you can usually check this in the Device Manager).
+  * Make sure that your device is plugged in and that you know its /dev/tty entry

-  * Select the COM port and the BAUD rate (data rate).
+  * Enter the /dev port and the BAUD rate (data rate).
 If you know the nominal sampling rate of your stream (in bytes per second), you can set this in the Stream Sampling Rate (0 means irregular/unknown).

+  * Specify the data mode: "Pathtrough" will forward anything read on serial to LSL and blindly convert to integer.
+"Read integer number" will try to convert the raw stream from serial port to an integer value.
+Same can be done for floating point values.

   * The output data will be batched into chunks of the given Chunk Size -- you can reduce or increase this setting according to your application's needs.
 The remaining settings can often be left untouched, except for devices with special requirements.